 Naturally, the exchange rate varies daily.
-The chart below shows how the US and Canadian Dollars fared against the Mexican Peso for the 12 months ending January 28, 2018.
+The chart below shows how the US & Canadian Dollars fared against the Peso during 2019.

 Click on the XE.com currency conversion link (above) to see today’s current value of the Mexican peso against other currencies.